BlockstreamResearch/bip-frost-dkg/README.md

 the aborting party will be guaranteed that the blamed party is indeed faulty.

 It is important to understand that this guarantee is conditional.
-For example, assume that the condition of a honest coordinator is violated.
+For example, assume that the condition of an honest coordinator is violated.
 In that case, even if all participants are honest, the malicious coordinator can deviate from the protocol in a way that makes one participant blame another participant, when, in fact, it is the coordinator who is faulty and not the blamed participant.

 In some cases,[^incorrect-shares] an aborting participant needs to obtain an auxiliary *investigation message* from the coordinator